oracle/docker-images/OracleDatabase/SingleInstance/README.md

 ### Building Oracle Database container images

-**IMPORTANT:** You will have to provide the installation binaries of Oracle Database (except for Oracle Database 18c XE, 21c XE and 23ai FREE) and put them into the `dockerfiles/<version>` folder.
+**IMPORTANT:** You will have to provide the installation binaries of Oracle Database (except for Oracle Database 18c XE, 21c XE and 23ai Free) and put them into the `dockerfiles/<version>` folder.
 You only need to provide the binaries for the edition you are going to install.
 The binaries can be downloaded from the [Oracle Technology Network](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html), make sure you use the linux link: *Linux x86-64*.
 The needed file is named *linuxx64_\<version\>_database.zip*.

 **Linux ARM64 Support:** Oracle Database 19c Enterprise Edition is now supported on ARM64 platforms.
 You will have to provide the installation binaries of [Oracle Database 19c](https://www.oracle.com/database/technologies/oracle19c-linux-arm64-downloads.html) and put them into the dockerfiles/19.3.0 folder.
 The needed file is named *LINUX.ARM64_1919000_db_home.zip*.